HusainShahadat/FCFS-Algorithm-/README.md

 # FCFS-Algorithm-
 It is basically a CPU scheduling algorithm where first coming task will execute first then so on.
+Here full code written in C Language.